jaufgang/apsc/grist/docs/ANNOUNCEMENTS.md

 **US-AN3**: As a member, I want to see recent announcements when I log in.

 **US-AN4**: As a member, I want to browse past announcements.

+### Newsletter

+**US-NL1**: As the Communications Director, I want to write a newsletter in a Markdown editor so I can create formatted content easily.

+**US-NL2**: As the Communications Director, I want to preview the newsletter before publishing so I can see how it will look.

+**US-NL3**: As the Communications Director, I want to save a draft so I can work on it over time.

+**US-NL4**: As the Communications Director, I want to publish and send the newsletter to all members with one click.

+**US-NL5**: As a member, I want to see the latest newsletter on my dashboard.

+**US-NL6**: As a member, I want to browse past newsletters in an archive.

+**US-NL7**: As a member, I want to receive an email when a new newsletter is published.